lesibius/F-Option-Pricing/README.md

 ## Comments

 This code has been produced for self entertainment.
-It allows to price various options (plain vanilla, asian, barriers...), provided that the payoff can be viewed as a function of the underlying path.
+It allows to price various options (plain vanilla, Asian, barriers...), provided that the payoff can be viewed as a function of the underlying path.

 The generic steps to price an option are the following:
 <li>Generate option payoffs.
 These variables have the following form: float [] -> float, where the float [] input represents the path of the underlying asset for one iteration and the float output is the derivative's value at expiry.